dvdvideo1234/LaserSTool/readme.md

 12. [Editable entity][ref-ent-edit] support option for changing every aspect of the laser and crystal

 ### Workshop
-No. I see many copies of this tool everywhere, but still, there is none that have crated official repository for community contribution, besides, I think the original author will not like that in general.
-If you want to try the tool.
-Go ahead and install it, but do not ask me to put it into the workshop.
+I see many copies of this tool everywhere, but still, there is none that have crated official repository for community contribution, besides, I think the original author will not like that in general.
+If you want to try the tool Go ahead and install it.
+If the original author asks I will take this down!

 ### Pull requests
 I am a fan of this tool, so any help I get will be appreciated.